 Backup times and size of resulting backup are obtained from the AEM server logs.
 It is normally recommended that backups be scheduled for off-times when AEM is idle, such as in the middle of the night.
 This scenario is representative of the recommended approach.

-Load will consist of page creates/deletes, traversals, and queries with the majority of load coming from page traversals and queries.
+Load consists of pages created, pages deleted, traversals, and queries with most load coming from page traversals and queries.
 Adding and removing too many pages continually increase the workspace size and prevent the back-ups from completing.
-The distribution of load the script will use is 75% page traversals, 24% queries and 1% page creations (single level with no nested sub-pages).
-Peak average transactions per second on an idle system is achieved with 4 concurrent threads, which is what will be used when testing back-ups under load.
+The distribution of load the script uses is 75% page traversals, 24% queries, and 1% page creations (single level with no nested subpages).
+Peak average transactions per second on an idle system is achieved with four concurrent threads, which is used when testing back-ups under load.

 Impact of load on backup performance can be estimated by the difference between performance with and without this application load.
 Impact of the backup on application throughput is found by comparing the scenario throughput in transactions per hour with and without a concurrent backup ongoing, and with backups operating with different “backup delay” settings.

-Backup times on an idle instance are fairly consistent, averaging 0.608 MB/s regardless of full or incremental backups (see chart below).
+Backup times on an idle instance are fairly consistent, averaging 0.608 MB per second, regardless of full, or incremental backups (see chart below).
 The backup time is simply a function of the amount of data that is being backed up.
 The time to complete a full backup clearly increases with the total number of pages.
 The time to complete an incremental backup also climbs with the total number of pages, but at a much lower rate.
 The time taken to complete the incremental backup is much shorter owing to the relatively small amount of data being backed up.

 The size of the backup produced is the main determinant of the time taken to complete a backup.
 The following chart shows time taken as a function of final backup size.

-This chart illustrates that both incremental and full backups follow a simple size versus time pattern that we can measure as throughput.
-Backup times on an idle instance are fairly consistent, averaging 0.61 MB/sec regardless of full or incremental backups on the benchmark environment.
+This chart illustrates that both incremental and full backups follow a simple size versus time pattern that Adobe can measure as throughput.
+Backup times on an idle instance are fairly consistent, averaging 0.61 MB per second regardless of full or incremental backups on the benchmark environment.

 The backup delay parameter is provided to limit the extent to which backups may interfere with production workloads.
 The parameter specifies a wait time in milliseconds, which is interspersed into the backup operation on a file-by-file basis.
 The overall effect depends partly on the size of files affected.
 Measuring backup performance in MB/sec gives a reasonable way to compare the effects of delay on the backup.

-For comparison the throughput obtained using a filesystem backup (using ‘tar’) to backup the same repository files.
+For comparison, the throughput obtained using a file system backup (‘tar’) to back up the same repository files.
 The performance of the tar is comparable, but slightly higher than the backup with delay set to zero.
-Setting even a small delay greatly reduces the backup throughput and the default delay of 10ms results in vastly reduced throughput.
-In situations where backups may be scheduled when overall application usage is very low or the application can be completely idle, it is probably desirable to reduce the delay below the default value in order to permit the backup to proceed more quickly.
+Setting even a small delay greatly reduces the backup throughput and the default delay of 10-milliseconds results in vastly reduced throughput.
+In situations where backups may be scheduled when overall application usage is low, or the application can be idle, reduce the delay below the default value to permit the backup to proceed more quickly.

 The actual impact of application throughput of an ongoing backup does depend on the application and infrastructure details.
 The choice of delay value should be made by empirical analysis of the application, but should be chosen as small as possible, so that backups can complete as quickly as possible.
-Since there is only a weak correlation between the choice of delay value and the impact on application throughput, the choice of delay should favour shorter overall backup times, in order to minimize the overall impact of backups.
-A backup that takes 8 hours to complete, but affects throughput by -20% is likely to have a greater overall impact than one which takes 2 hours to complete but affects throughput by -30%.
+Because there is only a weak correlation between the choice of delay value and the impact on application throughput, the choice of delay should favor shorter overall backup times to minimize the overall impact of backups.
+A backup that takes eight hours to complete, but affects throughput by -20% is likely to have a greater overall impact than one which takes two hours to complete but affects throughput by -30%.